aryanwebx/blogwebsite/readme.md

   - Browse through categories and view the latest blogs on the home page.

 - **Making Notes**:
-  - Use the note-making section on the `blog.html` page to jot down thoughts.
+  - Use the note-making section on the blog page to jot down thoughts.

 ## Technical Details